-Profile as SOAP web service (static response)
+Profile as SOAP Web Service (static response)

 This section explains how to create a profile that is acting as a SOAP web service and sends a static response back to the client that called this web service.